Svelte 5 runes and patterns used across the Fuz ecosystem.

 {/if}For optional snippets, fall back with {#if snippet} {@render snippet()} {:else} ... {/if}.

-For props that accept either a string or a snippet (e.g. icon?: string | Snippet),
+For props accepting a string or a snippet (e.g. icon?: string | Snippet),

 branch on typeof at render. fuz_ui's Card and Alert use this; Alert further